Man charged when baby girl, 1, is fatally struck in East Elmhurst: police

 The driver, identified as Wallace Ramirez, remained on scene, according to police.

-The Massachusetts resident has been charged with failure to yield to a pedestrian and failure to exercise due care, according to police.
+The Massachusetts resident, 44, has been charged with failure to yield to a pedestrian and failure to exercise due care, according to police.